 - Access to curated workshops and seminars provided by challenge supporters including Western Economic Diversification, Platform Calgary and Energy Futures Lab.

 - The evaluation committee includes representatives from Avatar Innovations, Western Economic Diversification Canada, Energy Futures Lab, ENMAX, The City of Calgary, Creative Destruction Lab – Rockies, Alberta Innovates, Platform Calgary and Calgary Economic Development.

-Finalists will be notified by June 25, 2021, of their success through the first phase of the challenge.
+Finalists will be notified in late June of their success through the first phase of the challenge.
 Finalists will participate in several workshops and specialized sessions throughout July and August, leading toward a pitch night.

 Phase 2: pitch competition

 - Each finalist from phase 1 will have the opportunity to pitch their idea to a panel of community leaders and experts on September 28, 2021.

 - The panel will select three winners, one from each stream (pre-commercial/start-up opportunities; commercially-ready technologies and processes; or city policy and planning).